Kyle Donahue (racing driver)

 Kyle J. Donahue (born May 6, 2000) is an American professional stock car racing driver.
 He last competed part-time in the NASCAR Gander RV & Outdoors Truck Series, driving the No. 00 truck for Reaume Brothers Racing.

 He is the younger brother of fellow NASCAR driver Kevin Donahue.

 Racing career

 Truck Series

 In 2016, Donahue made his Camping World Truck Series debut along with his brother Kevin at the Texas Roadhouse 200 at Martinsville, driving the No. 63 truck for MB Motorsports.
 He started 22nd and finished 31st due to a crash early in the race.
 This was Donahue's only start in 2016.

-In 2017, Donahue returned for 3 races, driving the No. 63 truck for MB Motorsports.
-He finished 16th at Martinsville, 16th at Gateway, and 26th at Iowa.
+In 2017, Donahue returned for three races, driving the No. 63 truck for MB Motorsports.
+He finished sixteenth at Martinsville, sixteenth at Gateway, and 26th at Iowa.

 In 2018, Donahue drove the No. 83 truck for Copp Motorsports at Martinsville.
 This time, he started 22nd and finished 23rd.